HHS/simpler-grants-gov/documentation/milestones/individual_milestones/db_api_planning.md

 What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?

-- [ ] [to be added]
+- [x] **Onboard dev team:** The dev team will be evaluating and making many of these key architectural decisions

 Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?

-- [ ] [to be added]
+- [x] None

 ### Open questions
 <!-- Optional -->

-- [ ] [to be added]
+- [x] None

 ### Not doing
 <!-- Optional -->

 The following work will *not* be completed as part of this milestone:

-1. [to be added]
+1. **Deploying services:** This milestone involves evaluating and selecting the tools that constitute the API technology stack, but does not involve actively setting up the code base to implement or deploying any services

 ## Integrations

 ### Translations
 <!-- Required -->

-Does this milestone involve delivering any content that needs translation?
+*Does this milestone involve delivering any content that needs translation?*

-If so, when will English-language content be locked?
-Then when will translation be started and completed?
+*If so, when will English-language content be locked?
+Then when will translation be started and completed?*

+- No

 ### Services going into PROD for the first time
 <!-- Required -->

-This can include services going into PROD behind a feature flag that is not turned on.
+*This can include services going into PROD behind a feature flag that is not turned on.*

-1. [to be added]
+1. No

 ### Services being integrated in PROD for the first time
 <!-- Required -->

-Are there multiple services that are being connected for the first time in PROD?
+*Are there multiple services that are being connected for the first time in PROD?*

-1. [to be added]
+1. No

 ### Data being shared publicly for the first time
 <!-- Required -->

-Are there any fields being shared publicly that have never been shared in PROD before?
+*Are there any fields being shared publicly that have never been shared in PROD before?*

-1. [to be added]
+1. No

 ### Security considerations
 <!-- Required -->

-Does this milestone expose any new attack vectors or expand the attack surface of the product?
+*Does this milestone expose any new attack vectors or expand the attack surface of the product?*

-If so, how are we addressing these risks?
+*If so, how are we addressing these risks?*

-1. [to be added]
+1. No